Kamloops Blazers Season Preview

 (Last year’s stats in parenthesis)

-Roster Breakdown: The Blazers roster currently sits at 24 players (2 goaltenders, 8 defensemen and 14 forwards).
-The roster includes 12 players selected in the WHL Bantam Draft, eight players from the free agent list, three players via trade, and one player selected from the CHL Import Draft.
-The roster breakdown by region includes eight players from Alberta, five from B.C., five from Saskatchewan, three from Manitoba, one from the USA, one from the Czech Republic, and one from Switzerland.
-There are 17 WHL veterans on the roster and seven WHL rookies.
+Roster Breakdown: The Blazers roster currently sits at 25 players (2 goaltenders, 7 defensemen and 16 forwards).
+The roster includes 12 players selected in the WHL Bantam Draft, six players from the free agent list, five players via trade, and two players selected from the CHL Import Draft.
+The roster breakdown by region includes nine from B.C., eight players from Alberta, three from Saskatchewan, two from Manitoba, two from Switzerland and one from the USA.
+There are 17 WHL veterans on the roster and eight WHL rookies.
 Four of those rookies spent time with the Blazers throughout the regular season and playoffs last season.

-Key Returnees: F Brendan Ranford, F Dylan Willick, F Jordan DePape, F JC Lipon, F Colin Smith, F Tim Bozon, D Tyler Hansen, D Marek Hrbas, G Cole Cheveldave
+Key Losses: F Colin Smith, F Brendan Ranford, F JC Lipon, F Kale Kessy, F Dylan Willick, D Tyler Hansen, D Joel Edmundson, D Marek Hrbas, G Cole Cheveldave